Friday, September 12, 2025

 Iceland Day 18 – Golden Circle, Tungufell

 This is the second post for our 18th (and nearly last) day in Iceland.
 The previous post contains photos of our morning in Vestmannaeyjabær on the island of Heimaey just off the coast.
-This post talks about our afternoon as we slowly made our way from the ferry to our accommodations on a farm beside the Hvítá river.
+This post recalls our afternoon as we slowly made our way west on the mainland from the ferry dock to our accommodations on a farm east of and beside the Hvítá River, just south of the exquisite and world-famous waterfall named Gullfoss.

 As we drove off the ferry at Landeyjahöfn, we retraced the ferry access road back to the ring road and continued our westbound journey towards the quasi-dreaded most touristy part of Iceland, the Golden Circle, which every tourist in the country visits, even if they visit nothing else.
 We would delay our tourist encounter for a few minutes by turning north off the ring road to visit Stóra-Dímon, an infrequently visited hill with great views of glaciers, a river, and the sea some 18 kilometers distant.